schmidsi/jquery-object-fit/README.md

 Simple object-fit polyfill for the [CSS3 Images object-fit property](http://www.w3.org/TR/2012/CR-css3-images-20120417/#object-fit).
 It contains a quick feature detection for Opera which supports this property natively.

+Read the blog post about this polyfill on [Steve Workman's blog](http://www.steveworkman.com/html5-2/javascript/2012/css3-object-fit-polyfill/)

 Read about how CSS3 images works on the [Opera Developer blog](http://dev.opera.com/articles/view/css3-object-fit-object-position/)

 Usage: